CodeBear801/tech_summary/tech-summary/language/c++/c++11-rvalue-reference.md

 f(22)
 22 is a rvalue, universal references be initial as rvalue value, became rvalue references

+Summary:
-Summary: when you have a universal reference
+when you have a universal reference
 if you init it with lvalue, the type be deduced as lvalue reference(E&).
 <span style="color:red">Type T will be deduced to reference only when you deal with universal reference</span>
+That is to say, type deduction distinguishes between lvalue arguments and rvalue arguments.

 #### By value parameters